andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

   - Scenario: you want to package the code and dependencies for the app-specific Lambda functions as container images to be hosted on Amazon Elastic Container Registry (ECR).
     - Correct: To deploy a container image to Lambda, the container image must implement the Lambda Runtime API
       - You can add a runtime interface client to your preferred base image to make it compatible with Lambda
-    - CorrecT: AWS Lambda service does not support Lambda functions that use multi-architecture container images
+    - Correct: AWS Lambda service does not support Lambda functions that use multi-architecture container images
     - Correct: Lambda currently supports only Linux-based container images.
     - Correct: You can test the containers locally using the Lambda Runtime Interface Emulator.
     - Correct: You can deploy Lambda function as container image with the maximum size of 10GB.